 After employment, drug testing for controlled substances or alcohol may be done for cause or at random at any time.

-Employee Date Statement of chain of custody: \\\\, certify that my specimen never left my sight from the time of collection, through the end results of testing and reporting.
-I certify that the results recorded here are the results I observed and are documented correctly.
-Results: Circle one in each category: Cocaine positive negative Marijuana positive negative Methamphetamine positive negative Morphine positive negative Agency Representative Date Employee
+Employee Date

+Statement of chain of cust ody:

+I,time of collection, throuse recorded here are the re- igh the end results o of testing and rep nen never left my sight from the porting.
+I certify that the results d correctly.

+Results:

+Circle one in eac h category:

+Cocaine positive negative

+Marijuana positive negative

+Methamphetamine positive negative

+Morphine positive negative

+Agency Representative Date

-Date
+Employee Date